The 10 best (and real) work-at-home jobs

 - People with disabilities.

-It's difficult to be a good parent and simultaneously work well at home, says Durst, because most jobs require blocks of uninterrupted time to accomplish tasks, and children's schedules are less than predictable.
+It's not easy to be a good parent and simultaneously work well at home, says Durst, because most jobs require blocks of uninterrupted time to complete tasks, and children's schedules are less than predictable.
 For those who do choose to walk the tightrope between paid work and parenting, consider deadline-oriented work.
 Durst says it's generally better for those with younger children than schedule-oriented hourly work.

 10 good stay-at-home careers